jnozzi/cocoadev.com/SiteContent/General/NSTableViewandfonts.markdown

 ----

-OK, the problem is with using @"[[NSFontAttributeName]]" as the key value in the dictionary.
-You should actually just use [[NSFontAttributeName]], which is defined in the headers.
+OK, the problem is with using @"General/NSFontAttributeName" as the key value in the dictionary.
+You should actually just use General/NSFontAttributeName, which is defined in the headers.
 The code definitely works after that (I just compiled it...)

 As for the local/global variable thing, yes it will work as either, but it is probably good practice to use a local (to the method) variable.
 I don't see any situation where data could be used outside this method, as its value is unpredictable.
 Make it local to remove the temptation of using it elsewhere...